shrnkm/thethirdone/README.md

 </br>

-Entropy of an event with N outcomes with pribabilities P1...Pn:
+Entropy of an event with N outcomes with probabilities P1...Pn:

 ![](https://user-images.githubusercontent.com/27868570/52380294-87396c00-2a6d-11e9-8d82-acba394783db.png)
 </br>